 WBRH uses a governmental type fund.
 Most of WBRH's services are reported in the governmental fund, which focuses on how money flows into and out of that fund and the balance left at year-end that is available for spending.
 This fund is reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of WBRH's general government operations and the services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to fund WBRH's programs.
-We describe the relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds in a reconciliation at the bottom of the fund financial statement.
+We describe the relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds in a reconciliation following the fund financial statements.